aquila57/Utilities/CRC32/README.md

 bldtbl.c - build a crc table for crc calculation.

 crc32.c - calculate the 32 bit crc of a memory buffer.

+crc32nxt.c - calculate the 32 bit crc one block at a time.